Hudson Vincent

 Background

-I have peer-reviewed articles on William Shakespeare, settler colonialism in early America, the English baroque, and the poetics of early modern science.
-My research has been supported by a Mellon Fellowship in English Paleography at the Folger Shakespeare Library, the Villa I Tatti Graduate Fellowship for Renaissance Studies, the Bowdoin Prize for Best Graduate Essay in the English Language at Harvard University, and the Morehead-Cain Scholarship at the University of North Carolina.
+My research and teaching have been supported by a Mellon Fellowship in English Paleography at the Folger Shakespeare Library, the Villa I Tatti Graduate Fellowship for Renaissance Studies, a Derek Bok Center Pedagogy Fellowship, the Bowdoin Prize for Best Graduate Essay in the English Language at Harvard University, and the Morehead-Cain Scholarship at the University of North Carolina.

-My first book project, The English Baroque: The Logic of Excess in Early Modern Literature, argues that early modern English literature was an essential part of the first global aesthetic movement—the baroque.
+My book, The English Baroque in Early Modern Literature (Edinburgh University Press, February 2025), argues that early modern English literature was an essential part of the first global aesthetic movement—the baroque.
 It presents the first large-scale history of English baroque literature.